-The analysis that went into the GPS ORD computed the "global-average" (global population) and "worst-case" (single space point population) DOP distributions.
-These computations covered the condition where all 24 slots are occupied by satellites which are operational and usable, as well as the degraded conditions where each satellite in the constellation is assumed to have either suffered
+The analysis that went into the 3rd Edition of the SPS PS computed the "global-average" (global population) and "worst-case location" (single space point population) DOP distributions.
+These computations covered the condition where all 24 slots are occupied by satellites which are operational and usable, as well as the degraded conditions where each satellite in the constellation is assumed to have either suffered a hard failure or been unusable (24 cases) and where each pair of satellites in the constellation is assumed to have either suffered a hard failure or been unusable (276 cases).